markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 So our `<header>` content looks great, but what happens when the screen gets smaller and the content becomes too wide for the container?
 Take a minute and resize your browser window to see what happens.

 We can leave it be, which will either let the content try and become as small and tight as possible or burst out the right side of the container.
-But that would not be the best choice in most use cases.
-Instead, we are going to tell the container that when its child elements can't fit on one line, let them break onto the next line so they can take up as much width as they need.
+Instead, we'll tell the container that when its child elements can't fit on one line, let them break onto the next line so they can take up as much width as they need.

 This is achieved by adding a property called `flex-wrap`, which allows the flexbox container to let its children wrap onto the next line.
-By default, the value of `flex-wrap` for a flexbox is set to `none`, so we need to explicitly tell it to be `wrap` instead by adding the following to the `header` CSS rule, like this:
+By default, the value of `flex-wrap` for a flexbox is set to `none`, so we need to explicitly tell it to be `wrap` instead by adding the following to the `header` CSS rule:

 ```css
 flex-wrap: wrap;